TuxVinyards/quickemu-mod/README.md

 Global shellcheck supression to help with all the 'args' warnings that come from the original quickemu code has now been moved to the file header.

-I have found a way to get a full wrapping script that still gives a menu interface and allows modding.
-I hope to put this up before long ...
+I have found a way to get a full wrapping script that still gives a menu interface and allows modding & hope to put this up before long.

 😃